Wilbrodah24/Database-Week-8/README.md

    SOURCE /path/to/clinic_booking_system.sql;
 ```
 ---

 ## 🖼️ Entity Relationship Diagram (ERD)

 ERD shows all relationships between Patients, Doctors, Appointments, Users, Prescriptions, Medications, Tests, Payments, and more.

+✅ Use Case Chosen:
+Clinic Booking System

+🗃️ Entities Involved:
+- Patients

+- Doctors

+- Appointments

+- Departments

+- Prescriptions

+- Medications

+🔗 Relationships:

+- One doctor belongs to one department (Many-to-One)

+- One department can have many doctors (One-to-Many)

+- One patient can have many appointments (One-to-Many)

+- One doctor can have many appointments (One-to-Many)

+- Each appointment can have one prescription (One-to-One)

+A prescription can contain multiple medications (Many-to-Many)

 ---
 ## 🙋‍♂️ Contributing